aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/print-and-preview/converting-worksheet-to-image-using-imageorprint-options/_index.md

 ### **Add References**

 This project will use Aspose.Cells.
-So, you have to add a reference to Aspose.Cells component in your project.
-For example, add a reference to ….\Program Files\Aspose\Aspose.Cells for Node.js via C++\Bin\Aspose.Cells.node
+Therefore, you need to add a reference to the Aspose.Cells component in your project.
+For example, add a reference to `…\Program Files\Aspose\Aspose.Cells for Node.js via C++\Bin\Aspose.Cells.node`.

 ### **Convert Worksheet to an Image file**